2014 Holiday Events at Disneyland Resorts

 Hand Made Candy Canes

 This much anticipated treat will be offered on specific days at Candy Palace on Main Street U.S.A. during the holiday season.
 Visitors line up at Candy Palace in the mornings to receive wristbands with the date and batch time on it, which can then be redeemed when the candies are ready.
 You must be present in person to obtain a wristband.
 Each wristband will entitle the bearer to one candy cane, but guests must pick it up by 4:00 p.m. or the candy cane goes to someone in the standby line.
-The cost of the candy canes are $12.99 each for 2013 season.
-Candy makers usually make three batches of 40 treats each or about 120 candies each day (although batch size is rumored to increase in 2013), and parkgoers often line at the Candy Kitchen window to watch the candy-making process.
+Candy makers usually make three batches of 40 treats each or about 120 candies each day, and parkgoers often line at the Candy Kitchen window to watch the candy-making process.
 These are large candy canes, weighing in at 5.25 ounces.
-In the past, early admission days for both parks have been omitted so everyone would have the same opportunity to get the candy canes, but several of the dates for 2013 listed below are Extra Magic Hour days.
+In the past, early admission days for both parks have been omitted so everyone would have the same opportunity to get the candy canes.
 Check Disney's calendar for park opening times.
 Dates are subject to change and will be added as they become available.
 Guests can call the candy hotline at (714) 781-0112 to get updated, weekly schedules prior to your visit.
 Dates are subject to change and updates will be added as they become available:

-Note: For 2013, Candy Cane making days will alternate between Candy Palace on Main Street USA in Disneyland and Trolley Treats on Buena Vista Street at Disney California Adventure (see below for Disney California Adventure park dates).
+Note: For 2013, Candy Cane making days were alternated between Candy Palace on Main Street USA in Disneyland and Trolley Treats on Buena Vista Street at Disney California Adventure.
+This practice will likely continue in 2014.

 Holiday Time at Disneyland Guided Tour